legionth/php-indentation-react/README.md

 # legionth/indentation-react

-Indenter to indent the lines of an incoming stream, on top of reactPHP

 This project should show how awesome [streams](https://github.com/reactphp/stream) are and why they should be used.
 This project use a combination of writable and readable streams.
 Checkout the [Usage](#usage) for more information.

 **Table of Contents**